-- Place it away from people: A warm mist humidifier should be placed at least a meter away from where people would sit or sleep.
+- Place it away from people: A warm mist bed side humidifier should be placed at least a meter away from where people would sit or sleep.
 This means at least three feet away from seats, the table, and the bed.

 - Place it away from the wall: Excess moisture too close to the wall is bad for the home’s structural integrity.
 It might be harmless initially, but over time, it tends to weaken the wall.
 It can also destroy wallpaper and paint.

 - Place it away from electrical sockets: Water and electricity don’t mix.
 When the two meet, there’s a high risk of electric shocks and possible electrocution.
 So, you want your humidifier at least three feet away.

 - Place it away from curtains and books: Things that can get damp from excess humidification or catch fire from overheating create a significant safety risk.
 So, items like books, curtains, papers, clothes, bedding, etc. should be several feet away from the humidifier.